-Revenues from unconsolidated joint business consist of the Company's share of the pretax copromotion profits generated from its joint business arrangement with Genentech, revenue from bulk Rituxan sales to Genentech and reimbursement from Genentech of the Company's sales force and development expenses.
-Revenues from unconsolidated joint business also include royalty income on sales of Rituxan outside the United States.
-Under the joint business arrangement, all U.S. sales of Rituxan and associated expenses will be recognized by Genentech, with the Company recording its share of the pretax copromotion profits on a quarterly basis, as defined in the Company's collaborative agreement with Genentech.
-Pretax copromotion profits under the joint business arrangement are derived by taking U.S. net sales of Rituxan to third-party customers less cost of sales, third-party royalty expenses, distribution, selling and marketing expenses and joint development expenses by the Company and Genentech.
+Revenues from unconsolidated joint business consist of the Company's share of the pretax copromotion profits generated from its joint business arrangement with Genentech, revenue from bulk Rituxan sales to Genentech, reimbursement from Genentech of the Company's sales force and development expenses and royalty income from Roche on sales of Rituximab outside the United States.
+The Company records its royalty income from Roche with a one-quarter lag.
+Under the joint business arrangement, all U.S. sales of Rituxan and associated costs and expenses will be recognized by Genentech, with the Company recording its share of the pretax copromotion profits on a quarterly basis, as defined in the Company's collaborative agreement with Genentech.
+Pretax copromotion profits under the joint business arrangement are derived by taking U.S. net sales of Rituxan to third-party customers less cost of sales, third-party royalty expenses, distribution, selling and marketing expenses and joint development expenses incurred by the Company and Genentech.
+Revenue from bulk Rituxan sales is recognized when bulk Rituxan is accepted by Genentech.
 The Company's profit-sharing formula with Genentech has two tiers; the higher tier applies once a certain copromotion profit level is met.
 The profit-sharing formula resets to the lower tier on an annual basis, at the beginning of each year.
-The Company expects the higher tier to come into effect in the middle of 1999.
+During the second quarter, the Company began recording its 1999 profit share at the higher tier.